1221074/sem5pi-24-25-g051/docs/Sprint C/Critérios de aceitação das tarefas.md

   -> Patient name
 - Any relevant change must updated in the room status must be reflected immediately in the overlay

+## 7.5.4 As a healthcare staff member, whenever I select a different room, I want the camera (and the spotlight, if applicable) to move smoothly instead of instantly.
+The animation can either be created or defined using some API, such as tween.js
+### Acceptance Criteria

+- The camera animation must be created or defined using an API such as tween.js